drewanye/drewanye.github.io/_posts/2018-04-18-cross_entropy_logistic.md

 ---

 # Cross-entropy loss, binary cross-entropy loss and logistic loss
-These days I have some confusions about cross-entropy loss and logistic loss when I research on gan and adversarial learning.
+These days I have some confusions about cross-entropy loss and logistic loss when I research on GAN and adversarial training.
 Luckily, I disentangle myself from the perplexity.